rufus-lang/rufus/rufus-lang.org/public/doc/rdr/nnnn-exported-identifiers.md

 }
 ```

-An issue with this approach is that there can be problems with case-insensitive
+An issue with this approach is the possibility of collisions on case-insensitive
 filesystems.
 A private `math` module in `math.rf` could conflict with a public
 `Math` module in `Math.rf`, for example.